amit-sonar993/Event-APP/README.md

 - run  `` php artisan migrate `` to create database tables

 - Run this command to start dev server `` php artisan serve`` or configure virtual host

+### For Frontend react app no need to do anything as build files are added in version control